-- (a) The Association and [Data Sharer) intend that this data sharing agreement will form the basis of the data sharing arrangements between the parties (the "Agreement"); and - (b) The intention of the Parties is that they shall each be independent Data Controllers in respect of the Data that they process under this Agreement. - (c) Nothing in this Agreement shall alter, supersede, or in any other way affect the terms of the Relationship i.e. management of Lanarkshire Housing Association Limited.
+- (a) The Association and [Insert name of Party 2) intend that this data sharing agreement will form the basis of the data sharing arrangements between the parties (the "Agreement"); and - (b) The intention of the Parties is that they shall each be independent Data Controllers in respect of the Data that they process under this Agreement. - (c) Nothing in this Agreement shall alter, supersede, or in any other way affect the terms of (insert details of relationship/contract with Party 2.)